-Carefully formulated, well implemented policies have the power to transform people's lives.
+Carefully formulated, well-implemented policies have the power to transform people's lives.
 Students of policy science learn how to unleash that power by combining advanced academic knowledge in several disciplines with a focus on solving real-life problems.
 Issues such as poverty, demographic shifts, urbanization, and environmental change are recognized as global challenges, but they all demand locally situated responses.
 Policy science connects the global and the local, cultivating advanced practitioners to deliver creative solutions which satisfy all stakeholders.

-Degree: Bachelor of Arts in Policy Science
+- Degree Awarded: Bachelor of Arts in Policy Science

-Length: 4 years
+- Duration: 4 years full-time